 - Any other matter that the court thinks proper to consider.

-However, it is important to note that this list is not exhaustive, and simply ticking each box does not guarantee that an offender will receive a section 10.
+However, it is important to note that this list is not exhaustive, and simply ticking each box does not guarantee that an offender will avoid a conviction.

 Upon conviction for this offence, an offender can be imprisoned for up to five years.
 However, the maximum penalty is reserved for the most serious offender.
 This is usually someone who has a history of criminal behaviour.